brian7704/OpenTAKServer-docs/docs/installation/installation.md

 This installer will install the latest binaries for [MediaMTX](https://github.com/bluenviron/mediamtx) and make the appropriate configuration changes in order to work with OpenTAKServer

-### Email support

-***

-OpenTAKServer can be optionally configured to require users to register using an email account.
-Users will be emailed to confirm their registration, reset their passwords, and optionally for two-factor authentication codes.
-If this option is enabled, you will need your mail server's address, port, username, and password.
-When using Gmail you will need to log into your Gmail account and enable an app password.
-Your normal password will not work.
-Other providers probably require you to take similar steps.
-You can find the required settings for Gmail [here](https://docs.opentakserver.io/#email/#gmail).